 Torch procession at Pune varsity against Citizenship Act

-Hundreds of students on Wednesday took out a `torch procession' at Savitribai Phule Pune University here to protest against the amended Citizenship Act and express solidarity with the students of Jamia Milia Islamia University in New Delhi.
-Supriya Sule, NCP MP from Baramati in Pune district, also took part in the `mashal morcha', during which participants carried burning torches apart from placards with slogans.
+Hundreds of students on Wednesday took out a 'torch procession' at Savitribai Phule Pune University here to protest against the amended Citizenship Act and express solidarity with the students of Jamia Milia Islamia University in New Delhi.
+Supriya Sule, NCP MP from Baramati in Pune district, also took part in the 'mashal morcha' during which participants carried burning torches apart from placards with slogans like "No human is illegal, Merry Crisis and Happy New Fear, Inqalab zindabad, Revoke CAA" written on them.

+College students and members of various youth organisations participated in the march.
+An old wheel-chair- bound woman also took part.
+College students and members of various youth organisations also participated in the march, which began at the main building of the varsity and culminated at Dr Babasaheb Ambedkar's statue on the campus.

 Speaking to reporters, Sule referred to Minister of State for Railways Suresh Angadi's reported statement that anybody destroying public property during the protests should be shot at site.
 "I want to challenge them.
 We are here, we are protesting, and if you have courage, shoot us," Sule said.